nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 4. Wallet scans the QR code and checks if it is holding a MSCT supporting A2Pay.
 5. If the wallet hold multiple compatible A2Pays, it must ask the user to select one.
 6. User selects the A2Pay to use.
-7. Wallet processes the payment using the `msct-uri` of the selected A2Pay.
+7. Wallet processes the payment using the selected A2Pay.
+8. Wallet request the PSP metadata using the PSP Identifier included in the selected A2Pay.
+9. Wallet receives the PSP metadata.
-8. Wallet sends the MSCT URL to the MSCT provider using the `msct-uri` of the selected A2Pay.
+10. Wallet sends the MSCT URL to the MSCT provider using the `msct-uri` given in the PSP's metadata.
-9. MSCT provider responds with an OpenID4VP authorization request.
+11. MSCT provider responds with an OpenID4VP authorization request.

 ### Combined presentations